-In July of 2012, a box of documents from the New York State Training School for Girls—intake forms, letters, photographs, and other administrative paperwork from the 1920s––was discovered by Lisa Durfee at a Hudson garage sale, on Clinton Street.
+In May of 2011, a box of documents from the New York State Training School for Girls—intake forms, letters, photographs, and other administrative paperwork from the 1920s—was discovered by Lisa Durfee at a Hudson garage sale on Clinton Street.
 The papers were stashed in an unmarked gray cardboard box, the size of a hatbox, with no lid or further clues as to how the papers arrived at this sale, so obviously private, partial, and conspicuously removed from the larger paper trail generated by the Training School over its 71 years of operation.

 Most of the girls detailed in the papers surely have died (Their birth years range from 1907 to 1908), but there’s no indication in these records what course they took between the time of their residence at the Training School and the end of their lives.
 The paperwork does offer, in fragment form, a portrait of the student body, expressed through medical and social histories of the intake forms and various girls’ letters home.